Hanmb17/CI_MS1_CATTERY/README.md

 - iPhone 8
 - Google Pixel 7

-In addition, Google Chrome Developer Tools device toggle, was used to test the website for all available device options and the responsive website design tester.
+In addition, Google Chrome Developer Tools device toggle was used to test the website for all available device options and the responsive website design tester.

 ### Browser compatibility
 The website was tested on the following browsers: